Aircraft Arresting System Market Size and Share

 Aircraft Arresting System Market Analysis by Mordor Intelligence

-The aircraft arresting system market is valued at USD 1.33 billion in 2025 and is projected to rise to USD 1.84 billion by 2030, advancing at a 6.67% CAGR.
+The aircraft arresting system market size is valued at USD 1.33 billion in 2025 and is projected to rise to USD 1.84 billion by 2030, advancing at a 6.67% CAGR.
 Demand is propelled by expanding fifth-generation fighter fleets, robust aircraft-carrier modernization, and converging global safety regulations that make over-run mitigation mandatory at many commercial airports.
 Technology is shifting from hydraulic arrestors to electromagnetic systems, as demonstrated by the US Navy’s Advanced Arresting Gear, which has logged more than 23,000 recoveries aboard CVN 78.
 Land-based platforms capture the largest revenue, yet sea-based applications show the fastest growth as Asia-Pacific navies field new carriers.
 Engineered Material Arresting Systems (EMAS) are accelerating in commercial aviation because the FAA mandates installations at airports that cannot build standard safety areas.
 Supply-chain constraints in specialty alloys and springs introduce near-term risk, but digital control units offering predictive maintenance offset part of this drag through life-cycle cost savings.

 Key Report Takeaways